LofaroLabs/Stereovision/README.md

 Stereovision
 ============

-All files for the Vision system here
+All files for the Vision system here.
+Includes Oculus SDK, pan/tilt/yaw scripts, and stereovision streaming code.